PrachiNimgade/Storage-and-Backkup-Management/Gluster/GlusterFS.md

     * Last machines hostname is
     *                                * client.hpcsa.in

-    * Add one Extra hard-disk in 3 machines.
+    * Add one Extra hard-disk in 3 Node machines of 20 GB.

  * Step 2 ON NODE 1, 2, 3